panzerdp/dmitripavlutin.com/posts/039-concise-arrow-functions/index.md

 When using the shortest arrow function syntax, and returning an object literal, you might experience an unexpected result.

-Let's see what would happen in such case:
+Let's see what happens in such case:

 ```javascript
 const greetObject = who => { message: `${who}, Welcome!` };